Skip to content

 Field NameDescriptionDefault Value

 Buffer Pool SizeSpecifies the number of buffer worker processes, which are allocated to manage the data flow between EMQX and Snowflake.
-These workers temporarily store and process data before sending it to the target service, crucial for optimizing performance and ensuring smooth data transmission.16
+These workers temporarily store and process data before sending it to the target service, crucial for optimizing performance and ensuring smooth data transmission.16 seconds

 Request TTLThe "Request TTL" (Time To Live) configuration setting specifies the maximum duration, in seconds, that a request is considered valid once it enters the buffer.
 This timer starts ticking from the moment the request is buffered.
-If the request stays in the buffer for a period exceeding this TTL setting or if it is sent but does not receive a timely response or acknowledgment from Snowflake, the request is deemed to have expired.
+If the request stays in the buffer for a period exceeding this TTL setting or if it is sent but does not receive a timely response or acknowledgment from Snowflake, the request is deemed to have expired.45 seconds

-Health Check IntervalSpecifies the time interval (in seconds) for the Sink to perform automatic health checks on its connection with Snowflake.15
+Health Check IntervalSpecifies the time interval (in seconds) for the Sink to perform automatic health checks on its connection with Snowflake.15 seconds

 Max Buffer Queue SizeSpecifies the maximum number of bytes that can be buffered by each buffer worker process in the Snowflake Sink.
 The buffer workers temporarily store data before sending it to Snowflake, acting as intermediaries to handle the data stream more efficiently.
-Adjust this value based on system performance and data transmission requirements.256
+Adjust this value based on system performance and data transmission requirements.256 MB

 Query ModeAllows you to choose between synchronous or asynchronous request modes to optimize message transmission according to different requirements.
 In asynchronous mode, writing to Snowflake does not block the MQTT message publishing process.
 However, this may lead to clients receiving messages before they arrive at Snowflake.Asynchronous